niyiyu/DASstore/README.md

 # DASStore: the prototype of an object storage system for Distributed Acoustic Sensing data.
 ## Overview
 This work introduce a new storage solution for distributed acounstic sensing data.
-We introduced object storage that has been widely used in cloud storage (AWS S3, Azure Blob, etc.) to local data server.
-Instead of hosting data in HDF5 format, we proposed converting DAS data into Zarr format that is optimized for cloud environment.
+We introduce object storage that has been widely used in cloud storage (AWS S3, Azure Blob, etc.) to a local data server.
+Instead of hosting data in the HDF5 format, we proposed hosting DAS data in the Zarr format that is optimized for cloud environment.

 ## Installation
 ### Data Server